 Legal and social goals

-The goals of the scheme are to ensure that children who have suffered birthrelated neurological injuries receive the required care; reduction of the financial burden on parents and on the health system.
-In addition, it was hoped that malpractice insurance would become more readily available and that this would make it much more likely that obstetricians would continue in practice.
+The goals of the scheme are to ensure that children who have suffered birth-related neurological injuries receive the required care and reduction of the financial burden on parents and on the health system.
+In addition, it was hoped that malpractice insurance would become more readily available, thus increasing the likelihood that obstetricians would continue to practice.

 Funding

 The Program is financed by the Virginia Birth-Related Neurological Compensation Fund.
 Participation in the Program is optional for both physicians and hospitals, although participation is high.
 Participating physicians and hospitals receive the benefit of the exclusive remedy provision, and physicians and hospitals that participate are eligible for lower premiums for malpractice insurance.
-In addition, the Virginia State Corporation Commission is empowered to assess liability insurers in Virginia up to one-quarter of one percent of net direct liability premiums written in Virginia, there is a need to maintain the Fund on an actuarially sound basis.
-When the Program was first established, participating physicians paid an annual assessment of US $5,000.
+In addition, the Virginia State Corporation Commission is empowered to assess liability insurers in Virginia up to one-quarter of one percent of net direct liability premiums written in Virginia, as there is a need to maintain the Fund on an actuarially sound basis.
+When the program was first established, participating physicians paid an annual assessment of US $5,000.
 Participating hospitals paid an annual assessment equal to US $50 per live birth, subject to a maximum assessment of US $150,000.
-From 1995 onwards, fixed fee schedules were changed to sliding scale fee schedules under which the fees decreased the longer the participant was in the Program.
+From 1995 onwards, fixed fee schedules were changed to sliding scale fee schedules under which the fees decreased the longer the participant was in the program.
 Beginning with the 2001 program year, assessments of participating physicians and hospitals were restored to their original level.

-Non-participating physicians can also be asked to make a financial contribution to the Program.
-Between 1993 and 2001, such contribution was not required, but was subsequently reinstated and they are currently required to pay an 54 amount US $300 per annum in order to maintain the actuarial soundness of the Program.
-As at 31 December 2008, the assessment income was about US $3,507,000 from participating physicians (the equivalent of 626 physicians participating for the full 12 months, each paying US $5,600) and about US $3,546,000 from participating hospitals (there are 38 participating hospitals, each paying US $52.50 per live birth subject to a maximum of US $200,000 per hospital) (Oliver Wyman 2009: 55).
-As at 30 June 2009, income from non-participating physicians was approximately US $4,179,000 (approximately 13,930 doctors, each paying US $300).
+Non-participating physicians can also be asked to make a financial contribution to the program.
+Between 1993 and 2001, such contributions were not required, but were subsequently reinstated.
+All physicians are currently required to pay US $300 per annum in order to maintain the actuarial soundness of the program.
+As of 31 December 2008, the assessment income was about US $3,507,000 from participating physicians (the equivalent of 626 physicians participating for the full 12 months, each paying US $5,600) and about US $3,546,000 from participating hospitals (there are 38 participating hospitals, each paying US $52.50 per live birth subject, up to a maximum of US $200,000 per hospital) (Oliver Wyman 2009: 55).
+As of 30 June 2009, income from non-participating physicians was approximately US $4,179,000 (approximately 13,930 doctors, each paying US $300).
 Income from liability insurers was approximately US $12,273,442 for 2009, amounting to one quarter of one percent of net direct liability premiums written in Virginia, the maximum permissible assessment under the governing legislation (Oliver Wyman 2009: 56).
-7.11 Administration costs for the Program for the year ending 31 December 2008 were approximately US $940,630 of which approximately US $752,504 (80%) were claims-related and 20% related to general administration expenses.
+7.11 Administrative costs for the program for the year ending 31 December 2008 were approximately US $940,630, of which approximately US $752,504 (80%) were claims-related and 20% related to general administrative expenses.

-As of December 31, 2008, there were 142 claimants for whom cover had been accepted, of whom 111 had been in the Program for three or more years.
-As at the same date, it was estimated that the Program had an outstanding liability of US $341.4 million and a deficit of US $168.9 million
+As of 31 December, 2008, there were 142 claimants for whom coverage had been accepted, of whom 111 had been in the program for three or more years.
+As of the same date, it was estimated that the program had an outstanding liability of US $341.4 million and a deficit of US $168.9 million

 Eligibility